karel-burda/locking-container/README.md

 ```

 #### B) Generate separately
-Generation phase on the ts-container is run separately, that means that you run:
+Generation phase on the locking-container is run separately, that means that you run:
 ```cmake
 cmake <path-to-locking-container>
 # example: cmake -Bbuild/locking-container -Hlocking-container in the root of your project